intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 In our case, this is the json wikidata dump[^6] which comes in a single gzip compressed file as a (huge) JSON array.
 Luckyly for us, each object is on a separate line in the file, so it can be easily read line by line and and processed independently.

-This is an extract on how the dump looks like:
+This is an extract showing what the dump looks like:
 {% highlight json %}
 [
 {"id":"Q1","type":"item", "aliases": ... },